 El Nuevo Vallarta is a tiny Mexican restaurant with some big flavor.
 This place is pretty much the definition of a hole in the wall, with such an unassuming exterior you’d be forgiven if you didn’t even realize that it was a restaurant.
 In a small, bright orange building, sits El Nuevo Vallarta, with only enough seating in the dining area for 12 people.
 Luckily, there is an outdoor seating area on a side patio, although the restaurant seems relatively unknown so you’ll most likely have plenty of room to eat inside.

-What El Nuevo Vallarta lacks in atmosphere, it more than makes up for with delicious food.
-The menu is stacked with quintessential Mexican classics, like fajitas, tacos, burritos, sopes, and enchiladas.
+What El Nuevo Vallarta lacks in atmosphere, it more than makes up for delicious food.
+The menu is stacked with quintessential Mexican classics, like fajitas, tacos, burritos, soups, and enchiladas.
 Of course, the table is set with chips and salsa after ordering, and you can get some guacamole as well.
-The order format is the standard for an authentic Mexican restaurant, where you choose the type of entree you want, and choice of meat to fill it.
+The order format is the standard for an authentic Mexican restaurant, where you choose the type of entree you want, and the choice of meat to fill it.
 The meats include chicken, carne asada, lengua, al pastor, buche, chorizo, tripas, barbacoa, and carnitas.
-With plenty of lunch specials, and breakfast too, there is plenty here for everyone, no matter the time of day.
+With plenty of lunch specials and breakfast too, there is plenty here for everyone, no matter the time of day.

-During my visit, I had a pick two lunch special with an al pastor burrito, and a cheese enchilada, and they were served alongside the standard rice and beans.
+During my visit, I had a pick two lunch special with an al pastor burrito and a cheese enchilada, and they were served alongside the standard rice and beans.
 The enchilada was delicious, as expected, and served with the choice of red or green sauce.
 Al pastor is one of my very favorite foods, and it brings me much happiness to say that El Nuevo Vallarta has some absolutely delicious pastor.
 If you don’t know pastor, it’s a heavily spiced marinated pork dish traditionally cooked shawarma style and served as a burrito or taco, and I highly recommend trying it if you haven’t.
 The food was well seasoned, flavorful, and authentic tasting, which is definitely a pleasant addition to the culinary movement down here in the south.

 El Nuevo Vallarta is the perfect spot for anybody visiting from out west who is craving some delicious Mexican food.
-If you don’t regularly enjoy Mexican cuisine, I implore you to give some of this more-authentic cuisine a try!
+If you don’t regularly enjoy Mexican cuisine, I implore you to give some of this more authentic cuisine a try!